 In 1968 Tiny Tim released an album on the Reprise label, “God Bless Tiny Tim,” which sold 20,000 copies and contained his sole hit, “Tip-Toe Through the Tulips.”
 (He and Miss Vicki named their daughter Tulip.)
 By the early 1970s his act had worn thin.
 He continued to plug away, appearing in small clubs and even performing with a circus for six months.
 He experienced a minor comeback in the 1990s, appearing on the Conan O’Brien, Howard Stern and Arsenio Hall shows.
 In an ironic twist of fate, he suffered a fatal heart attack while performing his signature song, “Tip-Toe,” during a 1999 show in Minneapolis.

 Tiny Tim was a physically unattractive man with numerous eccentricities, but he had the courage to stand proud on some of the country’s most famous stages, and the charisma to earn a small place among the hot acts of the hottest musical era in history.
-He died on this date in 1996.
+He died on November 30, 1996.
 RIP, Mr. Tim, and thanks for reminding us that being weird is wonderful.

 Here’s Tiny, singing his signature song: